thegafo/tripleg/README.md

 Triple G is an experimental AI completion tool designed to enhance productivity by listening to keypresses and clipboard changes.
 It integrates AI-powered completions into any text environment, whether you're coding, writing documentation, or composing emails.
 Use Triple G to streamline your workflow and enhance your text interaction capabilities with AI.

+Type `ggg` to trigger an AI completion at your cursor location, and `GGG` to clear the internal context stack.

 ## Key Features

 - **Auto Context**: Listens to keypresses and clipboard changes to automatically set context.